 Brexit Support for EU, EEA, EFTA and Swiss nationals

-I am an EU national.
+I am an EU national living in the UK.
 What will I need to do?

 You will need to apply for ‘settled status’ if you have been resident in the UK for 5 years or more, or ‘pre-settled status’ if you have been in the UK for less than 5 years.

-The scheme is now fully open and further information about the scheme is available on the government website.
+The scheme is open and further information about the scheme is available on the government website.

 Why do I need to apply for settled status?